ntrappe/cse110-w21-group33/admin/exercises/nicole-exercise1.md

     **Laptop.
 But I was curious if apps would let us silence notifications.**

 #### Experience
-1. Did you initially plan how many Pomodoros you wanted to spend or did you wing it?
+1. Did you initially plan how many Pomodoros you wanted to spend or did you wing it? <br/>
     **Didn't plan.**
-2. If you planned the number, was this challenging or easy?
+2. If you planned the number, was this challenging or easy? <br/>
    **I initially tried to think about it but it was very challenging to grasp all the tasks I had to do and assign it.
 If it was an easy thing like "wash dishes" then approximating wouldn't be tricky.
 But, for lab/school work, it's a high load task.**
-3. Did you feel your productivity increased?
+3. Did you feel your productivity increased? <br/>
+   **Hard to say with only one session.
+But not really?**
-4. Did you use traditional 25 minutes or did you modify that (E.g. 35 minutes)?
+4. Did you use traditional 25 minutes or did you modify that (E.g. 35 minutes)? <br/>
+   **I used the traditional.**
-5. Would you consider modifying the 25 minutes in the future?
+5. Would you consider modifying the 25 minutes in the future? <br/>
+   **Yes!
+I prefer a longer stretch.**
-6. Did you feel like you often skipped a break?
+6. Did you feel like you often skipped a break? <br/>
+    **Yes.
+I found the breaks to be annoying the first 3 Pomodoros and wanted to work through them since I was in a flow.**
-7. Did you often extend your break into a longer one?
+7. Did you often extend your break into a longer one? <br/>
+   **No.**
-8. Would you use this technique again?
+8. Would you use this technique again? <br/>
+   **Yes.
+Sometimes.**